fratambot/library-packaging/README.md

-# qrs-wrapper
+# Library packaging
-A python library wrapping QRS dectection algorithms
+This project showcases how to package a python library